Information for University Retirees and Phased/ Prospective Retirees

 Faculty and staff who formally retire from the University by completing the retirement process via KU Human Resources will permanently retain their KU email address (i.e., @ku.edu).
 Faculty and staff who leave the University without completing the formal retirement process and paperwork will lose access to their email account, along with most services and accounts 210 days after they leave the University as stated above.

 Housed in the Adams Alumni Center, the Endacott Society (a KU affiliate professional staff, and University support staff and spouses.
-Retiring faculty and staff and their spouses who have officially retired from the University of Kansas, and are members of the Kansas University Alumni Association, are eligible for membership in the Endacott Society.
+Retiring faculty and staff and their spouses who have officially retired from the University of Kansas, and are members of the Kansas University Alumni Association, and employees participating in Phased Retired, are eligible for membership in the Endacott Society.
 Faculty and spouses who have officially retired from another four-year institution of higher education who are members of the Kansas University Alumni Association and who initiate a membership are also eligible.
 Memberships are $30 per year for individuals and couples.
-To join the Endacott Society email list, send a message to firstname.lastname@example.org and ask to be added.
-Contact 785-864-9761.
+To join the Endacott Society email list, send a message to email@example.com and ask to be added.
+Contact 785-864-4760 and visit endacottsociety.org.

 Retirees may purchase meal plans from KU Dining with an active KU Card from the KU Card Center.
 The meal plan is loaded onto the KU Card, which is presented to the cashier for payment when a meal is purchased.
 With the 425 Plan, retirees can save 15% on all retail dining purchases, and they can access residential dining centers at a reduced rate with the Faculty & Staff plan.
 Money on your card rolls over from year to year as long as your KU Card remains active.
 You can also purchase gift cards in $50 increments for a discounted $45.00 price through the KU Bookstore’s Website.
 See kudining.com for more detail.